 I read this the other day on Facebook and nearly had a heart attack.
 This statement prompted me to write this post.
 The patient was supposedly told this by her surgeon and/or nutritionist.
 I really hope not!
 Frankly, I think this person misheard or misunderstood.
 Carbohydrates, Fat, and Protein are all different types of macronutrients.
 Each serves a different purpose in the body.
 The one common job though, is that each is a source of energy.
 When we consume too much total energy, whether from excess protein, carbohydrate, or fat, are bodies will store the excess as fat.
 We have limited storage for carbohydrates and protein, but fat storage is unlimited.
 So, bottom line: excess protein will be stored as fat.

 “Any protein supplement I can find is o.k.”

-The American Society for Metabolic and Bariatric Surgery recommended in their nutrition guidelines, published in 2008, that when protein supplements are the sole source of protein, as in the early post surgery period, the source be complete and have a high protein digestibility corrected amino acid score (PDCAA).
+The American Society for Metabolic and Bariatric Surgery recommended in their nutrition guidelines, published in 2008, that when protein supplements are the sole source of protein, as in the early post-surgery period, the source is complete and have a high protein digestibility corrected amino acid score (PDCAA).
 The highest PDCAA score is 100.
 Milk (whey/casein), eggs, and soy all have a score of 100 and are all complete proteins.

-Collagen lacks tryptophan one of the nine indepensible or essential amino acids.
+Collagen lacks tryptophan one of the nine indispensable or essential amino acids.
 Collagen is an incomplete protein source with a lower PDCAA score.
 I have had patients ask about the protein shots on the market.
 Many are made from collagen or other protein blends.
-These products promise a lot of protein in a small portion, however they may not actually provide the amount of protein promised.
+These products promise a lot of protein in a small portion, however, they may not actually provide the amount of protein promised.

 “Once I am recovered I don’t need to worry about protein.”